Logrythmik/newtonhaus/README.md

 * Twilio

 # Major Features

-## Declarative Scheduled Jobs
-Use cron expressions to send out commands or events at any interval.
-Add conditions to the jobs, so they only work under certain criteria, like if it's raining, make sure the windows are closed.
+## Customizable Web App
+Easily configure a responsive web-app (remote control) with flex-box based material buttons and controls based on Google's material design.

 ## Declarative Monitored States with monitoring endpoint
 Monitor device states to provide notifications when devices meet rules, like if any door is unlocked.
-Also, built in endpoints for 3rd party monitoring services.
+Also, built-in endpoints for 3rd party monitoring services.

-## Declarative Event->Command Relay system
+## Declarative Event & Command Relay system
 An expression tree to build IFTT-like workflows that react to conditions and rules and raise further commands or execute functions.
 Build complex rules, like open the garage door as I drive up, but only if I am in the car and started the trip somewhere else.

-## Customizable Web App
-Easily configure the client with flex-box based material buttons and controls based on Google's material design.
+Get notifications when doors open or a garage is left open.

+## Declarative Scheduled Jobs
+Use cron expressions to send out commands or events at any interval.
+Add conditions to the jobs, so they only work under certain criteria, like if it's raining, make sure the windows are closed.

 ## Directive Based UI
-Make simple controls for the devices, you
+Make simple controls for the devices you want.
+Easily implement your own systems using a simple pattern.

 # Build, Test, Run